Instructions for Authors

 References should be numbered consecutively in the order in which they are first mentioned in the text.
 Identify references in text, tables, and legends by Arabic numerals in superscript.
 Note that if you are using the footnote/endnote feature in Microsoft Word, it will create a new reference number for each citation that you make.
 But if you need to cite the same reference multiple times in your paper, you will need to use the same citation number rather than creating a new footnote/endnote each time which will generate a new citation number.
 You can manually insert the superscripted number in these instances.
 Include a list of all references cited at the end of the article, in the order in which they were mentioned in the text.

 Please submit your paper through our online submission system (see Submit Manuscript above).
-After creating an account, the online system will ask you to enter information about your paper, such as the title, abstract, and author names.
+After creating an account, the online system will ask you to enter information about your paper, such as the title, abstract, and author names (but exclude all author-information in your attachments).
 Then you will be instructed to upload your title page, paper, and any accompanying figures, tables, photos, and supplementary materials.

 Please upload the main paper with references as either a Microsoft Word document (DOC, DOCX) or in rich text format (RTF).
 Please double space your paper and number the pages (but do not include line numbers).
 Because EASci operates a double-blind peer review system, we ask that you do not include any author-identifying information in the main paper (including acknowledgements) or in the filenames.
 Instead, upload a separate title page with the title of your paper and author names and affiliations.